 Melt 1 tablespoon butter and add 1 tablespoon olive oil in a large oven-safe pan over medium-high heat.
 Add chicken, skin-side down if you’re using bone-in thighs, and sear both sides until golden brown, about 2-3 minutes per side.
 Remove to a plate.

 Turn heat down to medium-low to medium.
 Add the remaining tablespoons of butter and oil to the pan.
-Let the butter melt and add the onion, mushrooms, and some salt.
+Let the butter melt and add the onion, mushrooms, (optional peppers) and some salt.
 Cook, stirring occasionally, until tender and browned, about 5-6 minutes.
 Make a well in the center of the vegetables and add the garlic and a bit of oil to cover it.
 Cook for 1 minute.
 If using black garlic, just stir it into the vegetables.
 Stir in chicken broth, thyme, and basil.
 Scrape up any brown bits on the bottom of the pan.
 Return chicken to the pan.

 Place into the oven and roast until completely cooked through, reaching an internal temperature of 175, about 25-30 minutes.